app-generator/tutorial-django/django-custom-commands.md

 $ python manage.py help
 ```

+## Advantage
+The main advantage of `custom command` is that all Django machinery is loaded and ready to be used.
+That means you can import `models`, `execute queries` to the database `using Django’s ORM` and `interact` with all your project’s resources.

+## Structure
 We can create our own commands for our apps and include them in the list by creating a management/commands directory inside an app directory, like below:

 ```bash